cretz/tor-dht-poc/README.md

 **Results**

+* Go - SUCCESS!!
+See the [go-tor-dht-poc/](go-tor-dht-poc)'s README.md for details
-Nothing yet, still in development
+* JS - Nothing yet, still in development